 In this guide, we will show how you can get results from Google while using the taskbar or Start search in Windows 10.

 Step 1: The first step is to download and install the Google Chrome browser on your Windows 10 PC.
 Since downloading and installing the Chrome browser is relatively simple, we are not providing any additional information on that.

 Step 2: Once Chrome is installed, you need to set it as the default web browser.
 Now, setting Chrome as the default browser is not very easy in Windows 10, at least for now.

 To make Chrome as default, complete these steps:

 b.
-Scroll down to see web browser section
+Scroll down to see the web browser section.

 Step 3: Open your Chrome browser.
-Open Chrome Web store, search for Bing2Google extension, and then install the same.
+Open Chrome Web Store, search for Chrometana extension, and then install the same.

-From now on, whenever you type something in the taskbar search box, and click Go for web, you’ll see Google search results in the Chrome browser.
+From now on, whenever you type something in the Start/taskbar search box, you’ll see Google search results in the Chrome browser.
 That’s it!

-If you’re wondering what happens in the background, the Bing2Google extension that you just installed simply redirects search queries from Bing to Google.
+If you’re wondering what happens in the background, the Chrometana extension that you just installed redirects search queries from Bing to Google.
 Is not that cool?